 A reader asked about how to compare banks' rate histories in the recent post on factors to consider when opening an online savings account.
 One handy feature in our rate tables at DepositAccounts.com is the rate history.
 If you haven't been a heavy user of our rate tables, you might have missed this feature.

 You can review an account rate history from the main tables.
-For example, in our savings account rates table, click on the plus-sign button that's to the left of the bank's name.
+For example, in our savings account rates table, click on the details arrow that's on the right side of the row.
 This expands the row so you can review some of the account details.
 This includes the account's rate history which is shown in text and graph format.

 The first on the savings account list is SmartyPig.
 Click on the plus-sign button, and you'll see how the SmartyPig savings account rate has changed in the last two years.
 One complication is when banks add balance caps.
 That is what happened when SmartyPig's rate increased from 2.01% to 2.15% APY in May 2010.
 In addition to the rate increase, SmartyPig introduced a $50K balance cap.
 If your balance goes above $50K, the entire balance would be subject to a yield of only 0.50%.